 Consequently, the perception of people, which represents the primary mode of apprehending space and spatial existence, also encompasses the perception of the self in relation to objective phenomena.
 Of all the senses, vision is the primary mode of perception.
 Mongolian people live in and move through the natural environment, engaging with their surroundings through vision.
 This enables them to perceive phenomena that are not solely mental.
 The world as perceived by Mongolians encompasses not only the visual realm but also the mental domain.
 The space that the mind perceives is conceived as infinite, and this space is regarded as an enduring entity with the capacity for continuous existence and evolution.
 This concept is derived from the reverence and admiration that humans hold for the formidable capabilities of the natural world.
 In the vast grasslands, Mongolian people perceive the immense power and limitless energy of nature, which further stimulates their imagination and observation of space.
-The connection with space is made by the human being.
+The connection with space is made by the human mind and its intentions, reflecting the conscious viewpoint and self-knowledge ability of the human being.